rsvihladremio/dremio-diagnostic-collector/README.md

 # collect-access-log: false
 # collect-audit-log: false
 # collect-dremio-configuration: true # will collect dremio.conf, dremio-env, logback.xml and logback-access.xml
-# number-job-profiles: 25000 # up to this number, may have less due to duplicates NOTE: need to have the dremio-pat-token set to work
+# number-job-profiles: 25000 # up to this number, may have less due to duplicates NOTE: need to have the dremio-pat set to work
 # capture-heap-dump: false # when true a heap dump will be captured on each node that the collector is run against
 # accept-collection-consent: true # when true you accept consent to collect data on each node, if false collection will fail
 # allow-insecure-ssl: true # when true skip the ssl cert check when doing API calls